-The guests who stay at Kathy’s House each face their own unique health challenge.
+The guests who stay at Kathy’s House each face their own unique health challenges.
 Their stories are often extraordinary.
 We are honored to be a part of their journey.
 Below are stories from some of our recent guests.

 Roger Caplinger, Medical Director of the Milwaukee Brewers, talks about his experience with cancer and the impact the team at Kathy’s House has on those who are facing health problems.